Hikaru no Go: Plot

 The captain of the Korean Go team, Ko Yong Ha, is interviewed and his remarks are translated for Japanese viewers.
 The translator makes an error which causes it to appear that he is disparaging the skill of Honinbo Shusaku, who, like Hikaru, was possessed by Sai.
 Although Ko Yong Ha later finds out, he refuses to correct the error and instead emphasizes it when he realizes that it enrages Hikaru, who takes it as a direct affront to Sai.
 Considering their achievements and skills, Hikaru is still slightly under Akira.
-Therefore, their team coach, Atsushi Kurata, chooses Akira to be the captain.
-However, Hikaru wants to play against Ko Yong Ha, who is the captain in Korea, in order to show him that Sai is the most skillful Go player in the history of the game.
+Therefore, their team coach, Atsushi Kurata, chooses Akira to be captain.
+However, Hikaru wants to play against Ko Yong Ha to show him that Sai is the most skillful Go player in the game's history.
 Atsushi Kurata grants Hikaru's request when they play against Korea in the tournament because he sees the burning spirit in him.
-At the end, Hikaru loses by only half a point.
+In the end, Hikaru loses by only half a point.
 Japan eventually comes in last, behind Korea and China.
-But the Japanese team impressed both professionals from China and Korea because they did much better than what was expected.
+However, the Japanese team impressed both professionals from China and Korea because they did much better than expected.
 At the end of the game, Ko Yong Ha asks Hikaru for his reason for playing Go.
 With tears in his eyes, he answers with the line "To link the far past, with the far future".
 The hidden meaning of this line indicates the links and emotional relationships between Sai, Shusaku, and Hikaru.
 However, no one understands the context of this line besides Hikaru.

-A bonus story, set shortly after the Hokuto Cup event, shows two Inseis, who are ranked 14th and 16th in the group, discussing whether Akira Toya or Hikaru Shindo were stronger.
+A bonus story, set shortly after the Hokuto Cup event, shows two Inseis ranked 14th and 16th, discussing whether Akira Toya or Hikaru Shindo is stronger.
 In the Young Lions tournament, they are each paired with Hikaru and Akira, making them change their minds about who is stronger.
-In the second round, Hikaru and Akira are paired against each other and begin a match, but the conclusion is unknown.
+In the second round, Hikaru and Akira are paired against each other and begin a match but the conclusion is unknown.